react-toolbox/react-toolbox/components/checkbox/readme.md

 | onBlur       | Function       |                | Callback called when the checkbox is blurred.|
 | onChange       | Function       |                | Callback called when the checkbox value is changed.|
 | onFocus       | Function       |                | Callback called when the checkbox is focused |

+## Methods

+This component has state to control its value and how is it rendered.
+It exposes the following instance methods:

+- `getValue` is used to retrieve the current value.
+- `setValue` to force a new value.
+- `blur` to blur the input.
+- `focus` to focus the input.

 ## Structure